Smart Fiberglass Solutions Contact Us Now

 Key Properties That Determine Heat Resistance

-Short‑term temperature spikes the fabric can survive.
+• Peak temperature tolerance: The short-term temperature spikes a fabric can survive.

-Resistance to shrinkage, embrittlement, or fiber breakdown under heat.
+• Structural stability: Resistance to shrinkage, embrittlement, or fiber breakdown under heat.

-Types of Heat‑Resistant Fabrics (Performance Ranking)
+Types of Heat-Resistant Fabrics Ranked by Performance

-1. Ceramic Fiber Fabric – Highest Heat Resistance
+1. Ceramic Fiber Fabric

 Key Characteristics

-• Non‑combustible and inorganic
+• Inorganic and non-combustible

-• Extremely low thermal conductivity
+• Very low thermal conductivity

 Typical Applications